-Julia completed two Certificates of Advanced Studies in Choral Conducting between 2014 and 2016 and began a CAS in Orchestral Conducting in September 2016, both at the Zurich University of the Arts.
+Julia completed two Certificates of Advanced Studies in Choral Conducting between 2014 and 2016 and several CAS in Orchestral Conducting between 2016 and 2021, both at the Zurich University of the Arts.
 She is director of the Neuwerkchor in Konstanz, Germany and Ars Vocalis Winterthur in Switzerland.

 As a classically trained soprano, Julia now mainly performs chanson evenings.
 She teaches voice privately and gives presentation and speech workshops.
 She lives in Frauenfeld, Switzerland.